Edge Developer Platform

 GatsbyJS as the frontend, responsible for display and user interaction

-This kind of separated computing and storage architecture provides multiple advantages:
+This decoupled architecture provides multiple advantages:

 Scenarios